 4. Match With Your House

-You do not want this cat tree to stand out like a sore thumb once you put it in your house.
-If you don’t really care about how it looks inside your house than you can skip this section.
+You do not want this new piece to stand out like a sore thumb once you put it in your house.
+If you don’t care about how it looks inside your house than you can skip this section.

-Try getting a tree that doesn’t stand out to much with its colors, and is more neutral like a nice gray.
+Try getting one that doesn’t stand out too much with its colors and is more neutral like a nice gray.
 You can always put this somewhere hidden like in the garage if you find a great cat tree, but you know it won’t look good in your house.

-I would try hard to find a cat tree that looks great in your house as well works great for your cat, so they can be in your presence while they enjoy their new cat tree.
+I would try hard to find one that looks great in your house as well works great for your cat, so they can be in your presence while they enjoy their new cat tree.

 Why Do Cats Love Cat Trees And Why Should You Buy One?

 Cats love cat trees because it is in their instincts.
-Cats love to climb on trees, because that is what their ancestors did, and that is what their big cat relatives do today.
+Cats need to climb on trees, because that is what their ancestors did, and that is what their big cat relatives do today.

 For example, Norwegian forest cats, a large breed, used to live in the forest where they would climb trees to hunt, and hide from larger predators.
 Cats like to be able to see everything, and they do this by getting high up in trees.
-From the tree, they are able to sneakily stalk their prey, and wait from their hidden position until the right moment to pounce
+From the tree, they can sneakily stalk their prey, and wait from their hidden position until the right moment to pounce

 Your cat will not feel as inclined to climb all over the stuff in your house, if they have a designated place to climb.
-Buying a cat tree can help prevent the damaging of household items like furniture and curtains.
+Buying a tower can help prevent the damage of household items like furniture and curtains.

-When you buy a cat tree for your large cat, you are investing in your cat’s physical and mental health.
+When you buy a tree, you are investing in your cat’s physical and mental health.

 Other Cat Trees We Reviewed

 There is nothing too fancy about this tree, but if you are looking for a simple tree, then this one will fit your needs.
-Carpet covers the entire surface of this tree.
+Carpet covers the entire surface.

-Once this tree is in your hands, the only assembly you have to do is attach the highest level to the rest of the tree.
-This tree is solidly built with actual wood rather than cheap materials.
+Once you have this product, the only assembly you have to do is attach the highest level to the rest of the product.
+It is solidly built with actual solid wood rather than cheap materials.

-The seller of this item say it can hold cats 18 pounds or less, so it should work for most large cats.
+The seller of this item says it can hold cats 18 pounds or less, so it should work for most fat cats.